 This post is linked to Five Minute Friday.
 Every Friday Kate Motaung gives a word prompt.
 And then we write for five minutes.
 Today’s prompt is DISCOVERY.
 Visit this writing community by clicking here.

 The lilacs are blooming in my backyard.
+They are a favorite, because my grandmother had them around her home.

 The choke cherry tree extends it branches fluttering with green leaves and tiny white blossoms.
 Spring is in full bloom and Sunday is Mother’s Day.
 My husband and I will travel to Michigan to visit Mom in the nursing home.